Privacy Notice for Patrons

 Ticket application forms

-If you choose to buy tickets for festival events using one of our ticket application forms, either in a festival brochure or printed from our website, this will be sent to a nominated committee member so that tickets can be sent to you and you can be contacted quickly if there is any problem.
-This information comprises your name, postal address, phone number, email address (if any), the tickets requested per event and the total amount of your cheque/cash.
-As a financial record, we will need to store the paper forms, or any printed email ticket request.
+You may choose to buy tickets for festival events by post, on line, at one of our nominated Box Offices or by other means.
+Such personal information as you provide in so doing, for example your name, address, phone number, email address, the tickets requested per event and the total amount of your payment, whether in cash or by cheque or on line, will be held by a nominated committee member so that tickets can be sent to you and you can be contacted quickly if there is any problem.
+As a financial record, we will need to store the paper forms or any printed email ticket request.
 Only your name, the ticket details and the amounts paid will be entered onto a computer spreadsheet, solely for accounting and ticket administration purposes.

 For Patrons who volunteer their help during a festival, we will contact you again separately.
 We will send you a volunteer information form, asking for additional information, including your phone number and email address (if any), dates and times you are available, your preference for tasks and any relevant skills.
 This will allow a nominated committee member to draw up a duty rota for each event, to then be shared with other committee members.
 You may, of course, change your mind about volunteering at any time and therefore either choose not to complete the volunteer information form, or ask for your name to be removed from any rota.
 Unless you ask for your details to be deleted sooner, your form may be kept until after the following festival, as guidance for inexperienced committee members, when they will then be shredded/deleted (e.g. all 2018 volunteer records will be destroyed after the 2020 festival, at the latest).